garybgenett/gary-os/README.md

   save_config
   ```

-The 'wpa_cli' command supports tab-completion, so it is only necessary to type
+The `wpa_cli` command supports tab-completion, so it is only necessary to type
 the first few letters of each command.
-Use 'iwconfig' to verify success.
+Use `iwconfig` to verify success.

   ```
   rc-service wpa_supplicant restart